rafifathurr/face-recognition-app/README.md

-# Face Recognition and Liveness Detection with Google MLKit
+# Mobile Face Recognition and Liveness Detection with Google MLKit